KI-labs/hodor-flutter-mobile/README.md

-# hodor_mobile
+# Hodor Mobile

-Hodor is a an app that is used to open the KI labs building door
+Hodor is a an app that is developed to conveniently open the door of KI labs building in our Munich office.
+It is an improved version of the [Slack bot](https://github.com/KI-labs/Hodor) which was already developed by other team members.

 ## Getting Started